Hello ladies! What better way to celebrate hump day than with a Charleston Travel Guide?

 I will be doing a full recap on my experience at this year’s Blog Societies Conference—the same conference I went to last year, just renamed to encompass the entire US!—but I first wanted to give you all the scoop on one of my all-time favorite cities, which just so happened to be where the conference was held: Charleston.
 I left a week ago today and didn’t come back until Sunday evening, so I really feel like I was able to explore and enjoy the city more so than on other recent trips.

 Surprisingly enough, this was not my first trip to the Holy City—named for all the churches that dot the skyline—in August.
 And let me tell you: the low country is hot and humid.
 If you are heat averse, I would definitely recommend going in the fall or spring so you can enjoy more moderate temperatures.
 When I went for New Years a few years ago, it was in the high 60s/low 70s most of the time and that was absolutely perfect/did not require twice-a-day showers like this past trip.

-Editors note—this post was updated in June 2017 to reflect some additional recommendations gleaned from a subsequent trip to Charleston!
+Editors note—this post was updated in July 2018 to reflect some additional recommendations gleaned from subsequent trips to Charleston!

 HOW TO GET THERE /

 I’ve gotten to Charleston two ways from DC—by car and by plane.
 The former is definitely doable if you have the time.
 It’s about a seven or eight hour drive from Washington, so it pretty much takes up the whole day.
 Be aware if you are going during beach season, a good portion of the drive is down I-95 so you will hit Carolina beach traffic and it will take longer.

 If you’re flying, I would highly recommend looking for JetBlue deals out of DCA.
 My flights were under $200 round trip, and some of my DC blogger gals were able to score a total of $117!